Lenz-K/arm64-kvm-hello-world/README.md

 # About

-All code is compiled and tested on an ARMv8-A processor running Ubuntu 21.04.
+All code is compiled and tested on an ARMv8-A processor running Ubuntu 21.04 using GNU Make 4.3.

 # Contents